SEO: Page

 Page Title

 The page title is short representation of your page's content.
-It's usually displayed prominently in search engine results and it's visible to your user's in the browser tab.
+It's often displayed prominently in search engine results and it's visible to your user's in the browser tab.
 When crafting a page title, ensure it is descriptive, relevant, and includes your target keywords.
+Google may use this field, the SEO title below or craft its own title to represent the content in a given search.

-The SEO title is an optimized version of your page title, specifically tailored for search engines.
+This is essentially an optimized version of your page title, specifically tailored for search engines and social media sharing.
 It is often the first line of text that appears in search engine results and should be engaging and relevant to your content.
 To maximize its effectiveness, keep it under 60 characters and incorporate the primary keywords for this page.

 Social Media Image